melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

   - **If you are using VS Code on a Windows machine,** you will need to set your default shell as "GitBash".
 [Follow the instructions here to do so.](https://www.youtube.com/watch?v=PzJCwfYfIzY)

 !!! success "Well done!"
+    To ensure that everything works, run the two following commands:

+    1. `ssh -T git@github.com`.
+It should print a message like this: `Hi <USERNAME>!
+You've successfully authenticated, but GitHub does not provide shell access`.
+    2. `git --version`.
+It should print something like `git version 2.40.0`

+    Congratulations!
 You are ready to start using Git.

 ---